List of neighborhoods in New Rochelle, New York: Southside

 The Southside, or South End, of New Rochelle is located west of Echo Bay and south of the Downtown.
 Most of the region lies south of Main Street, with the exception of the Sycamore Park and Woodside neighborhoods along the Pelham border, which are located north of Main Street and the Amtrak Acela train line but, like the rest of the South End, lies south of the Metro North New Haven Line.
 The South End of New Rochelle is served primarily by the 10805 zip code.

 Anchorage

 A waterfront enclave on Davenport Neck, Anchorage lies along the Titus Mill-Pond and Titus Mill-Pond State Tidal Wetlands.
 The Anchorage neighborhood includes 33 homes along part of Gail Drive, Clover Place, and Davenport Avenue.
 Anchorage residents have access to a common pool, recreational area, and marina facilities, which are all directly deeded at the time of purchase and for which dues are paid for upkeep.

 Echo Manor

-Echo Manor is a waterfront community on the western edge of Echo Bay.
+Echo Manor was subdivided to be a waterfront community on the western edge of Echo Bay, but the land is now used by the New Rochelle Treatment Plant.